mvolkmann/blog/src/prolog.md

 dynamic(likes/2).
 ```

-Once this is done, a predicate of that type can be
+Once this is done, a clause of that type can be
 added to the beginning with `asserta` or added to the end with `assertz`.
 Also, predicates of that type can be removed
 with the `retract` and `retractall` functions.